mariajpalma/GG-NC/README.md

    • __3Dplots_distinctive.rds__: This file contains a 3D individuals network, with each individual rendered in a distinctive color corresponding to their designated community.

-   • __3Dplots_similar.rds__: This file contains a 3D individuals network, with each individual rendered in a similar color corresponding to their designated community.
+   • __3Dplots_similar.rds__: This file contains a 3D individuals network, with each individual rendered in a color palette corresponding to their designated community.

    • __CommunityNetworks_2D_DistinctiveC_RIndex#.png__: They are 2D community networks with distinctive colors, one for each resolution level (#).